KartikKr001/Food-Comma-Backend/README.md

 # Node.js based FoodComm
 ## _Backend code base_

-This FoodComm will be built as the part of first app building excercise in module 1 of the Relevel backend  and fullstack course
 ## Features
 * Create the REST APIs for categories
 * Create the REST APIs for Products